First time visit?

 Our goal is that when you visit Faith Lutheran Church, you will be warmly welcomed, hear about your Savior, Jesus, and come to know (or rediscover) the grace and love God has for you.

 People connect with God in different ways.
 For some, a liturgy including responsive readings and traditional hymns are best.
 Others feel connected to God through praise songs.
 Still others connect with God best in silence.
 Our goal is to offer worship that is true to our Lutheran beliefs and invites everyone to serve God in a worship style that works best for them.
-We offer two different worship settings: Traditional Worship @ 9:30 am on Sunday and Contemporary Worship @ 6:30 pm Sunday evenings.
+We offer two Traditional Worship services at 9:30 a.m. and 11:15 a.m. on Sundays.
 For more detailed information, check out our Worship page.

 Children of all ages are a big part of our life together at Faith Lutheran church.
 We encourage you, along with your children to sit in the front of the congregation so that the children are able to see what is going on.
-Our nursery has a video feed of the service so that, if necessary you may leave the sanctuary and still experience the worship.
+Our nursery will not be available during the Covid-19 pandemic.
 Click here for more information.

 Sometimes people wonder how they are expected to dress at a church they’ve never visited before.
 Since the Bible presents no dress code, aside from simple decency and Christian humility, we don’t make any rules either.
 Like most people, our members try to make their worship time at church a special time.
 This is often reflected in the way they dress.
 But dress is a personal matter of worship before God.
 On any weekend at our church you may see running shoes and high heels, jeans and suits, or open collars and ties.
 When a person dresses out of love for God, the choice of dress (casual or more formal) is acceptable to God . . . and us.